reaskearth/api/README.md

 ## API Authentication

-The API uses an OpenID Connect (IODC) authentication flow whereby a username and password are used to get an access token, which is then used for subsequent API calls.
-Please keep your username and password in a secure place.
+The API uses an OpenID Connect (IODC) authentication flow whereby a username/email and password are used to get an access token, which is then used for subsequent API calls.
+Please keep your password in a secure place.

 Example Python code used to get an access token: